-The self-managed, customer-focused nature of the Agile methodology is fast becoming the go-to approach across industries and functions.
-The Scrum framework and Kanban system, which are associated with Agile, are particularly complimentary for Customer Success Management – so much so that it’s clear that an Agile Scrumban solution is the ideal fit for managing the work of Customer Success Teams.
+The self-managed, customer-focused nature of the Agile methodology is fast becoming the go-to approach for managing projects and accounts across industries and functions.
+The Scrum framework and Kanban system, which are associated with Agile, are particularly beneficial in managing the work involved in customer retention.
+Consider Agile Scrumban as the ideal solution for doing and managing the multifaceted and collaborative work of Customer Success.

-Why’s that?
-To understand where the benefits of an Agile approach come from, we need to start with some leading thoughts on best practices for creating systems for managing work.
+To understand where the benefits of an Agile approach come from, we need to start with some foundational thoughts on best practices for creating systems for managing work.

-Recall a guy named Dr. Edward Deming from your Principles of Management classes?
+Recall Dr. Edward Deming from your Principles of Management classes?
 He was a renowned thinker and leader in the areas of effective business organization.
-His thought leadership managed to bring about successful changes in the way the automotive industry worked internally and delivered to its customers, and was pivotal in Japan’s economic recovery of post World War II.
+His thought leadership managed to bring about successful changes in the way the automotive industry worked internally and delivered to its customers, and it was pivotal in Japan’s economic recovery post World War II.
 Deming proffered the notion that business systems must be built on a Profound Knowledge, incorporating 4 basic principles:

 - Theory of Knowledge: theory is the way we create meaning out of experiences.
 It allows us to establish best practices based upon analyses of experiences.
 Without theory, we are unable to ask questions, challenge assumptions, and learn.

-These guiding principles for adopting a system of delivery are visible within each of the components of an Agile approach to project and work management. specifically how the Kanban system of visualizing tasks (a columnar/swim-lane approach to identifying tasks within a workflow) fits within the Profound Knowledge criteria:
+Consider how a Kanban system of visualizing tasks (a columnar/swim-lane approach to identifying tasks within a workflow) fits within the criteria:

 - Appreciation for a System: Understanding a system is difficult.
 Kanban helps by making the goals, capabilities and boundaries very clear.

 - Knowledge for Variation: Variation is inevitable.
 The size and complexity of the work is not uniform.
 Kanban reduces the overall impact of variation.